Mission to Mars: LEGO® Explorers Workshop

 Exploring and understanding Mars has become one of the key challenges in space exploration.
 From remote sensing to landing rovers, our Museum scientists are actively involved in learning more about the red planet.
 But how do we study a planet that is millions of miles away?

-In this workshop, pupils will work in small teams to design and build a LEGO Martian rover.
-They will then code, test and evaluate their designs.
-After receiving missions from our scientists, they will have to decide what their rover should investigate and build appropriate tools for the challenge.
-In a final challenge, pupils will see how their rovers perform on a large-scale realistic Martian surface.
+In this workshop, pupils work in small teams to design and build a LEGO Martian rover.
+They then code, test and evaluate their designs.before seeing how their rovers perform on a realistic Martian surface.